-The Directors are responsible for the other information.
-The other information comprises the information included in The Heritage Insurance Company Kenya Limited annual report and financial statements for the year ended 31 December 2020, but does not include the consolidated and separate financial statements and our auditor's report thereon.

-Our opinion on the consolidated and separate financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+The other information comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+The directors are responsible for the other information.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated and separate financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed on the other information, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.